-- With regards to Claimants' proposals and the applicable procedure, Peru observes the following: - Arbitration Agreement And Legal Instrument.
-Claimants have invoked the Contract and the agreement to arbitrate contained in the Contract, and also refer to the Guaranty.
-Peru and Activos Mineros reserve all rights to raise any and all comments, objections or defenses including, without limitation, with respect to jurisdiction and admissibility related to the legal instruments alleged to give rise to the dispute or to the alleged agreement to arbitrate. - Language.
+^{36.} With regards to Renco's proposals and the applicable procedure, Peru observes the following:

+• Arbitration agreement and legal instrument.
+Renco has invoked the Treaty and the agreement to arbitrate contained in the Treaty.
+Peru reserves all rights to raise any and all comments, objections or defenses - including, without limitation, with respect to jurisdiction and admissibility - related to the legal instruments alleged to give rise to the dispute or to the alleged agreement to arbitrate.

+• Language.
 The rules provide that the arbitral tribunal shall determine the language or languages of the proceeding subject to agreement by the Parties.
-Claimants have proposed English language proceedings.
-Respondents' defense requires that the proceeding be conducted in Spanish, the official language of Peru, and accordingly proposes bilingual proceedings in Spanish and English. - Place of arbitration.
-The Contract provides that the place of arbitration shall be London or such other location as the parties may agree.
-Respondents propose Madrid or a seat of arbitration in Latin America, with the particulars subject to discussion.
-Counsel notes that it may be in a position to discuss the possibility of another seat. - Administering Authority.
-The Contract is silent with respect to an Administering Authority.
-Claimants have proposed that the Permanent Court of Arbitration administer the arbitration.
-Respondents propose the International Centre for Settlement of Investment Disputes (ICSID). - Contact Details.
-Communications to Respondents should be addressed to its counsel of record, and all communications should be served through counsel.
-The contact details for counsel are in the transmittal letter. - Arbitrator Appointment.
-The Contract provides that the arbitral tribunal shall be composed of three arbitrators, one appointed by each party and the presiding arbitrator appointed by agreement of the parties.
-Claimants have appointed Mr. Horacio A. Grigera Naón.
-Peru and Activos Mineros hereby appoint John Christopher Thomas QC, a citizen of Canada, as co-arbitrator.
+Renco has proposed English language proceedings.
+Peru's defense requires that the proceeding be conducted in Spanish, the official language of Peru, and accordingly proposes bilingual proceedings in Spanish and English.

+• Place of arbitration.
+The Treaty provides that parties may agree on the legal place of arbitration.
+Renco proposed that The Hague be established as the place of arbitration.
+Peru proposes Madrid or a seat of arbitration in Latin America, with the particulars subject to discussion.
+Counsel notes that it may be in a position to discuss the possibility of another seat.

+• Contact Details.
+Communications to Peru should be addressed to its counsel of record, and all communications should be served through counsel.
+The contact details for counsel are in the transmittal letter.

+• Arbitrator Appointment.
+The Treaty provides that the arbitral tribunal shall be composed of three arbitrators, one appointed by each party and the presiding arbitrator appointed by agreement of the parties.
+Renco has appointed Mr. Horacio A. Grigera Naón.
+Peru hereby appoints John Christopher Thomas QC, a citizen of Canada, as co-arbitrator.
 Mr. Thomas can be contacted at: